TERMS AND CONDITIONS

 2. SUBSCRIBER REGISTRATION

-Subscriber understands he/she may receive future calls/text messages that deliver autodialed and/or pre-recorded telemarketing messages.
+Subscriber understands he/she may receive future automated calls or text messages on behalf of interCloud9 for billing or products update notifications.
 This consent is not a condition of purchase by interCloud9 and msg or data rates may apply.
-You may manage your contact preferences or opt out by contacting Customer Service at 1-877-256-2100 from any phone or by using our Contact us page To be removed from any text messages simply reply with STOP to opt out.
+You may manage your contact preferences from your client area www.interCloud9.com/members To be removed from any text messages simply reply with STOP to opt out.

 Subscriber is solely responsible for maintaining the confidentiality of Subscriber's User Name, Password, and Voice Recording Line ID.